 "People in the public policy environment are sick of talking about health care," Dr. Chen said.
-"When you have a major policy change like the ACA, the likelihood of further activity in that area is remote."

 All issues are viewed through the lens of cost, he added, and cost is still a big problem politically and on the ground.
 On a more optimistic note, policy makers do realize there is life in health care beyond the ACA.
 One key issue, he noted, is the structure of bureaucratic organizations and whether they are ready to handle the innovation coming out of the private sector.